Uncovering the Pros and Cons of Joining a Therapy Agency

 By working with an agency, you won’t have to worry about the expenses that come with running a business.

 One of the largest expenses can be a commercial lease.
-By joining a group, you’ll most likely have a designated office space that is furnished without having to directly pay for rent or maintenance of the building.
+If you join a group, you'll likely have a furnished and designated office space.
+You won't have to pay for rent or maintain the building.
+You get to show up and work.
+If something breaks, it's not your responsibility.

 Lower Risks Due to Shared Liability